una/una.github.io/_posts/blog/2015-05-03-sass-pixel-art.md

 }
 ```

-We'll also want to add a warning with `@warn` as a *safeguard* to explain why something may have gone wrong or to remind us to define a color variable mapped to a pixel letter.
-If we want an invisible pixel, we simply need to add a transparent value to the color map:
+We'll also want to add a warning with `@warn` as a *safeguard* to explain why something may have gone wrong or to remind us to define a color variable mapped to a pixel letter:

 ```scss
 @if map-has-key($pixel-color-map, $item) {